PHOENIX 80mW

 Test unit was sent by C.T. of www.wickedlasers.com and was received on 02-02-05

-* Legal Notice: * This green laser module and others like it are designated solely as OEM components for incorporation into the customer's end products.
+* Legal Notice: * This green portable laser and others like it are designated solely as OEM components for incorporation into the customer's end products.
 Therefore, they do not comply with the appropriate requirements of FDA 21CFR, section 1040.10 and 1040.11 for complete laser products.
 The customer is responsible for compliance with FDA requirements.

 UPDATE 02-07-05: